Reach out for free lighting consultation

 Fluorescent Lights

 Fluorescent lights have been a popular choice for hangars for many years due to their ability to provide bright, even lighting.
 They are relatively energy-efficient compared to traditional incandescent bulbs, making them a cost-effective option for larger spaces.
-However, fluorescent lights may not be as effective for spaces with high ceilings, as their light can become diffused and may not reach the floor with enough intensity.
+A typical mid-sized hangar might use 80 to 150 fluorescent fixtures to achieve uniform coverage.
+However, fluorescent lights may not be as effective for spaces with high ceilings (above 25 feet), as their light can become diffused and may not reach the floor with enough intensity.
 Additionally, their lifespan is generally shorter than LED lights, which may result in higher maintenance costs in the long run.

 LED Lighting

 LED lighting is an increasingly popular choice for hangars, thanks to its energy efficiency, longevity, and ability to produce bright, focused illumination.
 LEDs are available in a variety of intensities and configurations, allowing for flexible design.
-These lights are ideal for areas with high ceilings and can be strategically placed to ensure even distribution of light across the hangar.
+These lights are ideal for areas with high ceilings (often 30 to 50 feet or more) and can be strategically placed in quantities ranging from 150 to 400 fixtures to ensure even distribution of light across the hangar.
 Although LED lights may come with a higher initial cost compared to other options, their long lifespan and low energy consumption can provide substantial savings over time.

 Metal Halide Lighting

 Metal halide lights are another option for hangars, particularly when high-intensity lighting is required.
 These lights provide a bright, white light that closely mimics natural daylight, which is beneficial for tasks requiring precision.
+A typical hangar might employ 100 to 200 metal halide fixtures depending on size and layout.
 However, they tend to consume more energy than LED lights and may take some time to reach their full brightness.
 Metal halide lights also have a shorter lifespan than LEDs, which could lead to more frequent replacements and higher maintenance costs.

 Lighting Layout and Placement Considerations